-Hawaii Grown Fruit of the Month for January – Egg Fruit
+Hawaii Grown Fruit of the Month – Egg Fruit

 Welcome to our new blog series called “Hawaii Grown Fruit of the Month“.
 At the beginning of each month we will introduce a new fruit.
 We will tell you where to get it, how to grow and harvest your own and of course how to eat it and why it is good for you.